IU Residents

 Open enrollment and benefit changes

-You have the opportunity to change your benefits and add or remove dependents during the Open Enrollment period, which takes place in the fall every year.
+You can change your benefits and add or remove dependents during the annual Open Enrollment period each fall.

 Can’t find the information you’re looking for?